Global Health Topic(s): Education and Training, Global Health Diplomacy, Global Health Policy

 Research Interests: International Education, Public Policy and Agenda Setting, Global Health Funding Trends

-Dr. Martin’s research and teaching interests are at the intersection of health, public policy and education with a particular focus on agenda-setting and public finance.
-She is currently the Co-Director of the Global Health track of the MPH Program and Co-Chair of the VUMC Global Health Education Committee.
+Dr. Martin is currently the Co-Director of the Global Health track of the MPH Program and Co-Chair of the VUMC Global Health Education Committee.
 Dr. Martin serves as a course director for MPH Project Development, Global Health Politics and Policy, and the Global Health Integrated Science Course (ISC).

 Ph.D., Tennessee State University